It’s time we start looking deeper

 Some of the greatest advances in human history have come from unleashing the capabilities of the plant kingdom.
 The ancient Egyptians and Mesoamericans developed agriculture to feed early civilizations.
 Advances in food, materials, and medicine have largely come from plants.
 Two thirds of small-molecule medicines were originally derived from natural compounds found in plants, bacteria, and fungi.
 The food writer Michael Pollan boiled down his recipe for a healthy modern life to a humble appreciation of things that grow from the soil: “Eat food, not too much, mostly plants.”

 That much we know.
 And there is still much we don’t.
 We’re on the cusp of another great leap into the deeper understanding of plants.
 Not just that we can eat them (and should), but also that they contain hidden universes of active compounds that improve our health and vitality.

-The arrival of new “superfoods” is often the result of uncovering plant actives, or phytonutrients.
-Plants produce phytonutrients to grow and protect themselves against pathogens or predators.
-Because humans evolved alongside plants, phytonutrients support our health in similar ways, with anti-inflammatory, anti-aging, cardioprotective, neuroprotective, and other therapeutic activities.
+The arrival of new “superfoods” is often the result of uncovering plant bioactives.
+Plants produce these small molecules to grow and protect themselves against pathogens or predators.
+Because humans evolved alongside plants, they support our health in similar ways, with anti-inflammatory, anti-aging, cardioprotective, neuroprotective, and other therapeutic activities.
 Catechins in green tea support our immunity.
 Antioxidants in blueberries mitigate oxidative stress on our cells.
 The resveratrol in red wine promotes heart health and longevity.

 The 1918 flu pandemic led to the formation of modern medicine.
 We now are at a similar inflection point and in the post-COVID era, plants will play a critical role in improving our resilience.
 The sooner we illuminate and activate the connections between plants and people, the sooner we can enable a healthier future.
 Nature has the answers, we just need to look.